back to overview

 Some traits can carry a very similar information.
 To see this, you can look at the correlation between two traits.

 One way to look at this is to plot one trait directly against another.
-For example, we have two traits related to stem size: maximum height and diameter of stem, and we can see how much they are related.
+For example, in our dataset we have two traits related to stem size: maximum height and diameter of stem, and we can see how much they are correlated.

 ggplot(tra, aes(MaxStemHeight_m, MaxStemDia_cm)) +